cshepscorp/portfolio/README.md

 ## About

-This is a portfolio built using React that showcases my abilities as a web developer and the projects I've created that demonstrate said abilities.
+This is a portfolio built using React that showcases my abilities as a web developer and the projects I've created during the course of a 6 month bootcamp.

 <a name="tech"></a>